jonathanlermitage/tikione-steam-cleaner/README.md

 ## Donations

 Because I'm not an emirate, you can help me with a PayPal donation ([TikiOne, jonathan@lermitage.biz](http://sourceforge.net/p/tikione/donate/)).
+I'll use it to buy beer and chocolate.

+_PS: to pranksters who donate $ 0.01 => it's funny, and I FUCK YOU ;)_